SS 26: Equivariant Cohomology

 The seminar will take place 2 × 90 minutes per week, namely on Tuesdays from 14:00–15:30h and 16:00–17:30h in Seminarraum 1 (005), and during the first three weeks of the semester it will be functioning as a Student seminar.
 In the rest of the semester, the seminar will be continued as previous Learning Seminars, where the group of PhD students in the Poisson Geometry group will be in charge of the talks — although, of course, any participant is more than welcome to contribute with talks if they so desire (if that is the case, please contact Jorn van Voorthuizen).
 The seminar will also be split into two portions: the first half, we will focus only in the topological category whilst the second half we shall be working in the smooth category.

-A tentative schedule for the three first weeks of the seminar is given below:
+A tentative schedule for the seminar is given below:

 14.04.